igordelorenzi/irc-bot/README.md

-# IRC Bot for pentest study
+# IRC Bot for pentest learning

-This project aims to provide a tiny example of how an IRC Bot can serve as an agent of DoS attacks.
+This project aims to provide a tiny example of how an IRC Bot can serve as an agent of DoS attack.

 # Quick start